gloriapul/hobby_sprout/context/design/concepts/MilestoneTracker/MilestoneTracker.md/steps/response.286432f2.md

 /**
  * Interface for a Step document in MongoDB.
- * Corresponds to: "A set of Steps with a goalId of type Goal, a description of type String,
+ * Corresponds to: "A set of Steps with a goal of type Goal, a description of type String,
  * a start of type Date, a completion of type Date (optional), an isComplete of type Boolean" */ interface StepDoc {